-Jeff Reed is no stranger to the stage.
+Jeff received his Bachelors Degree in Elementary Education and a Minor in Music from Missouri Southern State University and also holds a Master's Degree in Educational Leadership from Pittsburg State University.
+Jeff enjoys teaching theatre to kids and helping them be their absolute best on and off the stage!
+He has been in multiple commercials, print Ads and industrial video for several companies.
+Jeff is no stranger to the stage.
 He has performed in multiple plays including: Death of a Salesman, The Mouse Trap, The Magicians Nephew, Carousel, You're A Good Man Charlie Brown, and Snoopy.
-He was last seen as "Professor Harold Hill" in Summit Theatre Group's production of The Music Man.
+He was last seen as "Professor Harold Hill" in The Music Man.
 Jeff also performed in the world premier of Starlight Theatre's production of Dr. Jekyll & Mr. Hyde.
 He has also directed over 30 children's musicals including Aladdin Jr., Bah Humbug!
-Scrooge's Christmas Carol, Willy Wonka Jr., Annie Jr., The Wizard of Oz - Young Performers' Edition, Beauty and The Beast Jr., The Little Mermaid Jr., Seussical Jr., Peter Pan Jr., and The Music Man Jr. Jeff received his Bachelors Degree in Elementary Education and a Minor in Music from Missouri Southern State University and also holds a Masters Degree in Educational Leadership from Pittsburg State University.
+Scrooge's Christmas Carol, Willy Wonka Jr., Annie Jr., The Wizard of Oz - Young Performers' Edition, Beauty and The Beast Jr., The Little Mermaid Jr., Seussical Jr., Peter Pan Jr., Mulan Jr., The Music Man Jr., Shrek The Musical Jr., Elf The Musical Jr., Madagascar A Musical Adventure Jr., Newsies Jr., and The Lion King Jr.

 Amelia Ellsworth was born in Portland, Oregon.
 She began her formal ballet training at the age of eleven under the direction of Ulla Ames, in which she participated in programs with Madison Ballet, Boston Ballet, and the Royal Academy of Dance.
 Upon graduation of her pre-professional program in 2010, she was accepted into the ranks of Ballet Midwest, where she performed for numerous seasons under the artistic direction of Barbara Ebert and continued her studies with artists such as Paula Weber and Sean Duus.
 Amelia's favorite roles include the Pas de Trois from Swan Lake, Balanchine's Who Care's?, Willis from Jules Perrot's Giselle, and the title roles of Sugar Plum Fairy and Cinderella.
 Since moving back to Kansas City, she has collaborated with artists from Kansas City Ballet, Ballet Magnificat, and the New York City Ballet, and has been blessed to work with and teach children from all around the metropolitan area as she furthers her education in dance.
 Amelia is eternally grateful to her family and mentors for all her successes and is excited to be on faculty with Reed Performing Arts Company.